Please contact us if you have any questions about these Terms of Service.

 Payment For Professional Services

-Payment.
-Upon completion of the Professional Services described in any Statement of Work and acceptance of any Deliverables pursuant to this Agreement, Company shall provide an invoice to the Client advising that the work set forth in such Statement of Work has been completed.
-Client agrees to pay all unpaid and outstanding Service Fees no later than twenty-one (21) business days from the date of the invoice.
+Payments.
+Client agrees to pay all unpaid and outstanding Service Fees to Company no later than twenty-one (21) business days from the date of the invoice.
 In the event Client fails to pay the entire invoiced amount within twenty-one (21) business days from the date of the invoice, Client acknowledges and agrees to pay an additional $25.00 fee. (the “Late Fee“) Should the due date on the Client’s invoice conflict with the payment term listed herein, the due date on the Client’s invoice shall take precedence in any and all cases.
 Notwithstanding the foregoing, if Client fails to pay the entire invoiced amount within thirty (30) calendar days past the due date of the invoice, then in addition to the Late Fee, Client agrees that:

 - The balance due shall be immediately subject to a 1.00% monthly finance charge.